Investigational drug product candidate abaloparatide-SC

 Investigational drug product candidate abaloparatide-TD

-We are developing an abaloparatide transdermal patch (“abaloparatide-patch”), for potential use in the treatment of postmenopausal women with osteoporosis.
-In August 2019, we initiated our Phase 3 wearABLe study of abaloparatide-patch, a single, pivotal, randomized, open label, active-controlled, bone mineral density (“BMD”) non-inferiority bridging study with a planned enrollment of approximately 470 patients with postmenopausal osteoporosis at high risk of fracture, which if successful, will support an NDA submission.
+We are developing an abaloparatide transdermal system (“abaloparatide-TD”), for potential use in the treatment of postmenopausal women with osteoporosis.
+In August 2019, we initiated our Phase 3 wearABLe study of abaloparatide-TD, a single, pivotal, randomized, open label, active-controlled, bone mineral density (“BMD”) non-inferiority bridging study with a planned enrollment of approximately 470 patients with postmenopausal osteoporosis at high risk of fracture, which if successful, will support an NDA submission.

 A Randomized, Non-inferiority, Phase 3, Open-label, Multicenter Study to Evaluate the Efficacy and Safety of Abaloparatide-sMTS for the Treatment of Postmenopausal Women With Osteoporosis (the wearABLe Study)

 Investigational drug product candidate elacestrant

 Elacestrant is a selective estrogen receptor degrader (SERD) out-licensed to Menarini Group which is being evaluated for potential use as a once daily oral treatment for hormone-receptor positive breast cancer.
 Studies completed to date indicate that the compound has the potential for use as a single agent or in combination with other therapies for the treatment of breast cancer.

 In 2018 we initiated and opened for enrollment a phase 3 study evaluating elacestrant as second- or third-line monotherapy in postmenopausal women with advanced/metastatic estrogen receptor positive (ER+) and human epidermal growth factor receptor 2-negative (HER2-) breast cancer patients.
 The study will enroll approximately 460 patients who have received prior treatment with one or two lines of endocrine therapy, including a cyclin-dependent kinase (CDK) 4/6 inhibitor.